NIRANJANA-03/VitalTrack/README.md

-# Health Prediction Using Lifestyle Data
+# VITAL-Track :Health Condition Prediction Based on Lifestyle
 This repository contains the implementation of a machine learning pipeline to predict health conditions based on lifestyle data.
 The project compares the performance of two classification algorithms: K-Nearest Neighbors (KNN) and Random Forest.
 The goal is to provide insights into how lifestyle factors influence health outcomes.

 ## Project Overview